CopelandCodes/Quick-Notes/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Add a GUI
+- Add a GUI to run on the desktop
 - Create the option to encrypt notes
-- Item 3
+- Create an optional completion date with reminders for notes